 Contribution Limits and RMDs

-There are limits on the amount that you can contribute to an IRA each year, and deductible and non-deductible account contributions have the same contribution caps.
-People under 50 years old can contribute up to $6,000, and those over 50 can contribute $7,000 per year.
+There are limits on the amount that you can contribute to an IRA each year, and deductible and non-deductible IRA account contributions have the same contribution caps.
+People under 50 years old can contribute up to $7,000 for 2024, and those over 50 can contribute $8,000 per year.
+People under 50 years old can contribute up to $6,500 for 2023, and those over 50 can contribute $7,500 per year.

 Individuals can continue to contribute to their IRA at any age as long as they still meet the requirements.